Origanum dictamnus: History

-In antiquity, the herb was used to flavor wine, decorate temples and gardens, and as a medicinal panacea as well as an aphrodisiac.
+In antiquity, the herb was used to flavor wine, decorate temples and gardens, and a medicinal panacea and aphrodisiac.

-Even in recent times, the collection of dittany of Crete was a very dangerous occupation for the men who risked life and limb to climb precarious rock faces where the plant grows wild in the mountains of Crete.
-They were named erondades (love seekers) and were considered very passionate men to go to such dangerous lengths to collect the herb.
+Even in recent times, the collection of dittany of Crete was a very dangerous occupation for the women and men who risked life and limb to climb precarious rock faces where the plant grows wild in the mountains of Crete.
+They were named erontades, from the local common name for the plant (sic. above).

-Dittany of Crete has always been highly prized; it is gathered while in bloom in the summer months, and is exported for use in pharmaceuticals, perfumery and to flavour drinks such as vermouth and absinthe.
+Dittany of Crete has always been highly prized; it is gathered while in bloom in the summer, and is exported for use in pharmaceuticals, perfumery, and flavouring in drinks such as vermouth and absinthe.

 In Ancient Greece, Hippocrates prescribed plant cures to aid all manner of ailments, and considered dittany of Crete useful for stomach aches and complaints of the digestive system and as a poultice for healing wounds, as well as inducing menstruation.

-The Greek philosopher Aristotle in his work The History of Animals (612a4) wrote: "Wild goats in Crete are said, when wounded by arrow, to go in search of dittany, which is supposed to have the property of ejecting arrows in the body."
+Greek philosopher Aristotle in his work The History of Animals (612a4) wrote: "Wild goats in Crete are said, when wounded by arrow, to go in search of dittany, which is supposed to have the property of ejecting arrows in the body."

-The Greek scholar and philosopher Theophrastus agreed with Aristotle about the healing properties of dittany of Crete.
+Greek scholar and philosopher Theophrastus agreed with Aristotle about the healing properties of dittany of Crete.
 In his work Enquiry into Plants, he noted that dittany was peculiar to Crete, and that it was "said to be true, that, if goats eat it when they have been shot, it rids them of the arrow" (9.16.1).

 Other scholars of Ancient Greece and later have made reference to dittany, but probably referred to Dictamnus albus, known as false or white dittany.

-Today, the wild, naturally grown dittany of Crete is classed as "rare" and is protected by European law so it does not become extinct.
+Today, the wild, naturally grown dittany of Crete is classed as "rare" and is protected by European law, so it does not become extinct.
 The cultivation now centres on Embaros and the surrounding villages, south of Heraklion, Crete, and is used to make herbal tea and for use in natural beauty products.